Malankara Orthodox Syrian Church: Liturgy and canonical hours

 The church has used the Malankara Rite, part of the Antiochene Rite, since the 17th century.
 The Jacobite Church and the Maronite Church also belong to the same liturgical family.
 In the first half of the fifth century, the Antiochene church adopted the Liturgy of Saint James.
 In the 4th and 5th centuries, The liturgical language of fourth- and fifth-century Jerusalem and Antioch was Greek, and the original liturgy was composed in Greek.

 After the Council of Chalcedon in 451, the Eastern Church was divided in two; one group accepted the council, and the other opposed it.
 Both groups continued to use the Greek version of the Saint James liturgy.
 The Byzantine emperor Justin (518–527) expelled the opponents from Antioch, and they took refuge in the Syriac-speaking Mesopotamia on the Roman–Persian border (modern eastern Syria, Iraq, and southeastern Turkey).
 The Antiochene liturgical rites were gradually translated into Syriac, and Syriac hymns were introduced.

 Gregorios Abdal Jaleel came to Malankara from Jerusalem in 1665 and introduced Syriac Orthodox liturgical rites.
 The most striking characteristic of the Antiochene liturgy is its large number of anaphoras (celebrations of the Eucharist).
 About eighty are known, and about a dozen are used in India.
 All have been composed following the Liturgy of Saint James.

 Christians of the Malankara Orthodox Syrian Church pray the canonical hours of the Shehimo at fixed prayer times seven times a day.

+The liturgy of Mor Addai is still in use, in anaphora form, similar to the Maronite Sharar.
+The anaphora of St. John Chrysostom is sometimes used.

 Saints

-In conformity with other Eastern and Oriental Orthodox Churches, and also with the Catholic Church, the Malankara church adheres to the tradition of seeking the intercession of saints.
+In conformity with other Eastern and Oriental Orthodox churches, and also with the Roman Catholic Church, the Malankara Orthodox Syrian Church adheres to the tradition of seeking the intercession of saints.
 Several have been canonized: